faasm/faasm/docs/debugging.md

 break functionDef1234
 ```

-You can then use normal gdb functionality, albeit with a lack of source information.
+You can then use normal gdb functionality, albeit with a lack of source information, e.g. view backtraces
+inspect stack frames etc.